oliverjam/eleventy-plugin-svelte/README.md

 # Eleventy Plugin Svelte

 Use Svelte to write Eleventy templates.
+Get all the benefits of Svelte's great developer-experience, including a nice templating language and same-file scoped CSS, but for your static websites.

-Very much a work in progress.
+⚠️ **Very much a work in progress** ⚠️

 ## Installation